CRUCIFIER0/dytecamscan/README.md

-# dytecamscan
+# Dyte Cam Scanner

 >Note: Make sure to use react native v: ^0.62.
 The latest version has problems querring the URI path from cache.

-> TO run this above project.
+To run this above project.
 >
 > npm install
 >